 In the 20th Century

 In 1918, sales started falling because of the invention of the media.
-The population became educated and read more and more.
+The population became educated and was reading more and more.
 The heirs of Jean-Charles Pellerin tried to preserve the techniques and skills despite sales constantly decreasing.
 Tardi and Fred worked with them but despite all their efforts, they were forced to file for bankruptcy in 1984.

 In the 21th Century

-The printing workshop in Épinal gradually ensured the collaboration of ten contemporary artists, each with their particularity.
+The printing workshop in Épinal gradually ensured the collaboration of ten contemporary artists, each of them had their own particularity.
 The first was Antonio GACIA, who was then joined by Jean-Paul MARCHAL, Isabel YUNG, Clair ARTHUR, Guillaume ROUSSEL, Olivier CLAUDON, Patrick FRANCE, Sidonie HOLLARD, Thierry DESAILLY and finally Anne LOGEAIS.
-New prints have been created and depict fairy tales, legends, news articles, environment, events, music, sports, leisure, love and poetry.
+New prints have since been created and depict fairy tales, legends, news articles, environment, events, music, sports, leisure, love and poetry.
 Moreover, the new prints include famous people such as General De Gaulle, President François Mitterrand and Nelson Mandela, Pope John Paul II, Abbé Pierre, the musician Rostropovitch, the sportsman Zinedine Zidane and most recently the movie star Brigitte Bardot.

 The company took another turn in 2014 when two buyers decided to create new elements to boost the printing workshop - Imagerie.
 The more recent creations are the illustrations.